-Parents are reminded regularly through letters and newsletters to inform their children that they must tell someone should they ever be bullied.
+Parents are advised to encourage their children that they must tell someone should they ever be bullied.
 Keeping information from the school, or from their parents, will never help a problem to be solved, and will prolong the period a victim has to suffer.

-Whilst there is little history of bullying at Heamoor, we believe that one case is one case too many and we believe it is essential to constantly review this policy to ensure we are in a position to strengthen our approach to this issue.
-Where necessary we have and will call on outside resources such as the Behaviour Support Service and ABC (Anti- Bullying in Cornwall) Service.
+Whilst there is little history of bullying at Heamoor, we believe that every case is one case too many and we believe it is essential to constantly review this policy to ensure we are in a position to strengthen our approach to this issue.